-As I sit here, eating the last of the candy corn with my coffee, I’m noticing the change in season.
+As I sit here, eating the last of the candy corn, I’m noticing the change in season.
 Candy corn will not be available in stores until next October.
-I don’t hunt it down and hoard it, but enjoy it while it’s here and in a season.
+I don’t hunt it down and hoard it, but enjoy it while it’s in season.

 Now is the last bloom of the season for my trusty Bougainvillea.
 This plant has been a teacher.
 Being tempted many times to give up on it and circumstances, it showed me with the proper watering and food, it will be spectacular.
 Throw in time and patience and beauty abounds.
 When it has everything it needs and the timing is just right, every branch blooms.

 Soon, I will cut it back and tuck it away in the barn for a season of rest.
 I learned from last year, to cut it back more.
 Last summer was it’s first full blooming season, and I was leery of cutting it too much last fall.
 It’s getting cut way back this year, so I can get it out of the hanging basket.
 Maybe next year I’ll plant it firmly in the ground so that it can take root.

 My initial reaction to the thought of planting it in the ground was to make sure I was going to be in this same house.
 To be able to enjoy it, I would need to be here, but it’s not always about me.
 This time, it’s what is best for this faithful plant.
 God moves swiftly in my life, so He will let me know where I am to be.
 The lease is up April 3rd, right before planting time.

 When we are ready, the teacher will appear and it is not always in human form.